Omegapoint/CICD_vagrant/workshop-introduction/part-3/README.md

 Update your pipeline to run a basic maven command in the maven docker container, e.g.
  `mvn --version` to verify that everything works as expected.

+Hint: look at the Docker pipeline documentation below and especially the `image` and `inside` commands.

 #### 1.3 Update your pipeline to run the test suite

 Update the pipeline to run the test suite using maven.